 This article will give you lots of information about the Cavachon dog breed.
-In your search for a Tea Cup size dog or puppy please remember that the best you can possibly hope to find is a pet that is smaller than average.
+In searching for a Tea Cup size dog or puppy, please remember that the best you can possibly hope to find is a smaller pet than average.

-There are many factors that come into play with the miniature breeds such as parents size, current size and siblings sizes.
+Many factors come into play with the miniature breeds, such as parents’ size, current size, and siblings’ sizes.

-Like most small dogs, the Cavachon has the capacity to develop Small Dog Syndrome is not properly trained, so be sure to socialize your dog from a young age.
+Like most small dogs, the Cavachon has the capacity to develop Small Dog Syndrome if not properly trained, so be sure to socialize your dog from a young age.

 The Cavachon originated from cross-breeding other small dogs.
-The name derives from the French for cocker spaniel, meaning “little cocker” in reference to the King Charles cocker spaniel breed.
-The Cavachon is a modern small dog that is known for its energy and curiosity.
+The name derives from the French for a cocker spaniel, meaning “little cocker,” about the King Charles cocker spaniel breed.
+The Cavachon is a modern small dog known for its energy and curiosity.
 Their easygoing nature makes them perfect family dogs.
 The Cavachon’s large, heavy bones help protect their nervous system from injuries from rough play and digging.
 Their short coats help them regulate their body temperature.
 The light coat requires little grooming.
 Cavachons are often raised as hounds, helping them use their natural hunting instincts to satisfy their instinct to hunt and run.
-They can be spayed or neutered and have a lifespan of about 10 years.
+They can be spayed or neutered and have a lifespan of about ten years.

 The Cavachon is typically a brown and white mixed breed that stands about 36 inches at the shoulder.
-However, the color of the Cavachon can vary based on the lot of genes that went into its conception.
-Some Cavachons are white and black while others have a mixture of the two colors.
-However, the breed standard states that the Cavachon must have some combination of the aforementioned two colors.
-The legs, chest, underside and muzzle should also be of a color.
+However, the color of the Cavachon can vary based on many genes that went into its conception.
+Some Cavachons are white and black, while others have a mixture of the two colors.
+However, the breed standard states that the Cavachon must have some combination of the two colors.
+The legs, chest, underside, and muzzle should also be of color.
 This ensures that your little Cavalier King Charles Spaniel can stand out in a crowd.
 History According to the Cavachon Club of America, the Cavachon breed was first brought into America by French soldiers in the 18th century.
 The breed originally came from France, specifically the area known as Champagne.

 Cavalier King Charles Spaniels can be described as exuberant and energetic.
 They have a strong desire to play and are energetic and active throughout the day, especially at night.
 They are very playful and love to engage in wrestling and play fighting.
-They make excellent watchdogs and are highly protective of their family and will bark aggressively if the danger looks to be around the corner.
-Health Because Cavalier King Charles Spaniels are highly active dogs, they are prone to many health issues.
+They make excellent watchdogs and are highly protective of their family, and will bark aggressively if danger looks to be around the corner.
+Health Because Cavalier King Charles Spaniels are highly active dogs; they are prone to many health issues.
 They are known to suffer from arthritis, allergies, and ear infections.
 They should not be bathed in chlorinated or heavily treated water.
 They must be bathed regularly with warm water and shampoo.
-Also, because they need frequent grooming, they should have a rich source of coat.
+Also, because they need frequent grooming, they should have a rich coat source.

-There are some common ailments that can arise due to short hair and some that are a result of breeds having shorter coats.
-Young Cavachon puppies that do not receive enough care as they grow can suffer from dandruff, which is an oily skin condition that forms all over the body.
-Also, young Cavachon dogs that have not been groomed can suffer from skin allergies and itching.
-With all the shedding that occurs, make sure your puppy gets regular groomings to avoid this issue.
+Some common ailments can arise due to short hair, and some are a result of breeds having shorter coats.
+Young Cavachon puppies that do not receive enough care as they grow can suffer from dandruff, an oily skin condition that forms all over the body.
+Also, young Cavachon dogs not groomed can suffer from skin allergies and itching.
+With all the shedding, ensure your puppy gets regular groomings to avoid this issue.
 Behavior Like any small breed dog, the Cavachon can become reactive in the presence of loud noises.
 In addition to loud noises, they are also susceptible to other phobias, such as fire and loud noises, that can cause them to shy away from their owner or harm themselves trying to escape.

-Like all small dog breeds, the Cavachon is not particularly difficult to train, but you will need to devote a little extra time and effort to making sure that your dog’s basic obedience needs are being met.
-Like many small dog breeds, your dog will probably need some extra attention in this area so that they are not prone to biting when faced with a new situation.
-The way that you should go about getting your dog ready for dog classes is by doing everything you can to let your dog know what is expected of them.
-This will take some time but once you get going, it will be easier.
-Just like with any breed of small dog, it is extremely important that you get your dog up on a leash at all times.
+Like all small dog breeds, the Cavachon is not particularly difficult to train, but you will need to devote a little extra time and effort to ensure that your dog’s basic obedience needs are met.
+Like many small dog breeds, your dog will probably need extra attention in this area so that they are not prone to biting when faced with a new situation.
+You should go about getting your dog ready for dog classes by doing everything you can to let your dog know what is expected of them.
+This will take some time, but it will be easier once you get going.
+Just like with any breed of a small dog, it is extremely important that you get your dog up on a leash at all times.

 Cavachon is the perfect breed to give you a companion with tons of energy.
-They love playing ball, frisbee, and jumping around on the ground and the yard.
-They enjoy being socialized, and they love riding in the car, so consider picking them up a riding toy.
+They love playing ball, frisbee, and jumping around on the ground and in the yard.
+They enjoy being socialized and love riding in the car, so consider picking them up a riding toy.
 They are strong and energetic.
-So, it is best to have lots of playtime for them every day to ensure that they get plenty of exercise.
-It is important to keep them away from dogs who are overweight or with a short attention span so that the Cavachon will not become frustrated.
+So, it is best to have lots of playtime for them every day to get plenty of exercise.
+It is important to keep them away from overweight dogs or those with a short attention span so that the Cavachon will not become frustrated.
 It also helps to feed them more often.
-Bichon Frise and Cavalier King Charles Spaniel are excellent breed for people who struggle to provide their dogs with the nutrition they need.
-Most of the Cavachon breed weights between seven to nine pounds.
+Bichon Frise and Cavalier King Charles Spaniel are excellent breeds for people who struggle to provide their dogs with the nutrition they need.
+Most of the Cavachon breed weighs between seven to nine pounds.